bebehei/df/README.md

 This will fetch some other submodules and symlink every configfile in the system.

 It won't overwrite your config-files, but only replace symlinks.

+## Uninstaller

+This repo is so well organised,</sarcasm> it even has got a uninstaller!

+With `unlink.sh` you're able to remove all created links.

+    ./unlink.sh